grafana/loki/docs/sources/setup/upgrade/_index.md

 The `loki_distributor_ingester_append_failures_total` metric has been removed in favour of `loki_distributor_ingester_append_timeouts_total`.
 This new metric will provide a more clear signal that there is an issue with ingesters, and this metric can be used for high-signal alerting.

+#### Changes to default configuration values

+1. `frontend.embedded-cache.max-size-mb` Embedded results cache size is now limited to 100MB.
+Increase this value according to your log volume.

 ## 2.9.0